jaga-2006/python-script-collection/README.md

-# python-script-collection
+# apnacollege-demo
-I am a python developer. this is my first program
+This is my first Git Repository
+Author-Jagannath Panda